ampproject/amp.dev/content/docs/integration/pwa-amp/amp-as-pwa.md

 <link rel="manifest" href="/manifest.json">
 [/sourcecode]

-{% call callout('Tip', type='success') %}
-Learn more about the [Web App Manifest at WebFundamentals](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/).
+Tip: Learn more about the [Web App Manifest at WebFundamentals](https://developers.google.com/web/fundamentals/engage-and-retain/web-app-manifest/).
-{% endcall %}

 ## Install a Service Worker to enable offline access

 A Service Worker is a client-side proxy that sits between your page and your server, and can be used to build fantastic offline experiences, fast-loading app shell scenarios, and send push notifications.

-{% call callout('Note', type='note') %}
-If the concept of Service Workers is new to you, read the [introduction at WebFundamentals](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers).
+Note: If the concept of Service Workers is new to you, read the [introduction at WebFundamentals](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers).
-{% endcall %}

 Your Service Worker needs to be registered on a given page, or the browser won't find or run it.
 By default, this is done with the help of a [little bit of JavaScript](https://developers.google.com/web/fundamentals/instant-and-offline/service-worker/registration).
 On AMP Pages, you use the [`<amp-install-serviceworker>`](/docs/reference/components/amp-install-serviceworker.html) component to achieve the same.